h714714/diceGame/README.md

  case 3 :
    Gametable remains both sides of digit
-   From 1 to 6, filling the each number to the side causing greater state value
+   From 1 to 6, filling the each number to the side resulting greater state value
    the value equals to the averaged value to the six results